mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 }
 ```

-These practices ensure accurate handling of optional values and array updates in the SDK when working with pointers in Golang.
+These practices ensure accurate handling of optional values and array updates in the SDK when you work with pointers in Golang.

 ## Working with Binary Responses